realgarit/emerald-shiny-hunter/README.md

 # Pokémon Emerald Shiny Hunter

-Automated shiny hunting script for Pokémon Emerald starter Pokémon using mGBA Python bindings.
-This tool automates the process of resetting and checking for shiny starter Pokémon, saving you countless hours of manual resets.
+Automated shiny hunting for Pokémon Emerald using mGBA.
+Resets the game and checks for shinies automatically, so you don't have to sit there pressing buttons for hours.

+Works with starter Pokémon and wild encounters on Route 101.

-## Features
+## What it does

-- 🎯 **Automated Resets**: Automatically resets and checks for shiny starters
+- Resets the game automatically and checks each attempt
-- 🎲 **RNG Manipulation**: Bypasses Emerald's "seed 0" issue by writing random seeds to memory
+- Writes random RNG seeds to memory (Emerald starts with the same seed every reset)
-- 📊 **Progress Tracking**: Real-time progress updates with attempt counts and rates
+- Shows progress updates with attempt counts and rates
-- 📸 **Screenshot Capture**: Automatically saves screenshots when a shiny is found
+- Saves screenshots when a shiny is found
-- 🔊 **Notifications**: macOS system notifications and sound alerts
+- Plays a sound and sends a macOS notification when it finds one
-- 💾 **Auto-Save**: Saves game state when shiny is found
+- Saves the game state automatically so you can continue playing
-- 📝 **Logging**: Comprehensive logging to track your hunt
-- 🔄 **Error Recovery**: Automatic retry and recovery on errors
+- Logs everything to a file
+- Retries automatically if something goes wrong
-- ⚡ **Optimized**: Fast execution with optimized button press timing
+- Runs fast with optimized button timing

-## Requirements
+## What you need

-- **macOS** (for system notifications and alert sounds; can be modified for other OS)
+- macOS (for notifications and sounds - you can modify it for other OS)
-- **Python 3.7+**
+- Python 3.7 or newer
-- **mGBA** installed via Homebrew with Python bindings
+- mGBA installed via Homebrew with Python bindings
-- **Pokémon Emerald ROM** (legally obtained)
+- A Pokémon Emerald ROM (you need to own the game legally)
-- **Save file** (`.sav`) positioned before starter selection
+- A save file positioned right before you select your starter

 ## Installation

-### 1. Install mGBA with Python bindings
+### Install mGBA

 ```bash
 brew install mgba
 ```

-### 2. Verify Python bindings

-The mGBA Python bindings should be available after installing via Homebrew.
-Verify with:
+### Check if it works

 ```bash
 python3 -c "import mgba.core; print('mGBA bindings OK')"
 ```

-### 3. Clone this repository
+If that prints "mGBA bindings OK", you're good to go.

+### Get the code

 ```bash
 git clone <repository-url>